 What is the registration process for returning students?

-Returning students will receive their registration invoice via email in May and have the opportunity to reserve their current lesson and class schedule for the following year at that time.
-Students new to the School receive their registration materials via email soon after their interview with the Dean.
+Returning students receive registration information via email in May.
+Students new to the School receive their registration materials via email soon after their placement meeting with the Dean or Associate Dean.

 When will I find out the time and date of my child’s lesson?